SwiftGGTeam/the-swift-programming-language-in-chinese/GuidedTour/Compatibility.rst

 Version Compatibility
 =====================

-This book describes Swift 5,
+This book describes Swift 5.1, the default version of Swift that's included in Xcode 11.
-the default version of Swift that's included in Xcode 10.2.
+You can use Xcode 11 to build targets that are written in either Swift 5.1, Swift 5, or Swift 4.2.

-You can use Xcode 10.2 to build targets that are written in either Swift 5, Swift 4.2, or Swift 4.
+..
+XXX Does it also support Swift 4?

 .. assertion:: swift-version

-   >> #if swift(>=5.0.1)
+   >> #if swift(>=5.1.1)
    >>     print("Too new")
-   >> #elseif swift(>=5.0.0)
+   >> #elseif swift(>=5.1.0)
    >>     print("Just right")
    >> #else
    >>     print("Too old")